-A TWT peer STA (#3354) that transmits a PPDU containing a TWT Information frame receives a response frame that can include a Next TWT field, as indicated above, and therefore, is not required to set the value of the Next TWT Request subfield to 1 to solicit the response of a TWT Information frame that includes a Next TWT field.
+A TWT requesting STA (#3354) that transmits a PPDU containing a TWT Information frame receives a response frame that can include a Next TWT field, as indicated above, and therefore, is not required to set the value of the Next TWT Request subfield to 1 to solicit the response of a TWT Information frame that includes a Next TWT field.

-A (#3355) STA that has transmitted a frame containing a Next TWT subfield with a value of 0 shall queue for transmission a (#3355) frame to the same recipient containing the non-zero Next TWT corresponding to the TWT Identifier indicated in the frame with a value of 0 in the Next TWT subfield.
+During an explicit TWT SP, a TWT responding (#3355) STA that has transmitted a frame containing a Next TWT subfield with a value of 0 shall queue for transmission, at least one (#3355) frame to the same recipient containing the non-zero Next TWT corresponding to the TWT Identifier indicated in the frame with a value of 0 in the Next TWT subfield.

-If a TWT STA has transmitted a frame soliciting a response that contains a Next TWT value and the STA is in a Power Save mode, the STA shall remain in the awake state following the transmission until it receives a response from the TWT peer STA that contains a (#3356) Next TWT value.
-The TWT peer STA shall assume that the TWT STA is in the doze state if the TWT STA is in a Power Save mode, the TWT SP has ended and the TWT peer STA has not received a frame from the TWT STA that solicits a response that contains a (#3356) Next TWT value.
-If a TWT peer STA receives a TWT Information frame from a TWT STA with the Next TWT Request subfield equal to 1, then the TWT peer STA shall queue for transmission a TWT Information frame that contains a non-zero Next TWT value corresponding to the TWT Identifier of the received TWT Information frame and shall assume that the TWT STA is in the awake state until the TWT peer STA has transmitted the frame containing the non-zero Next TWT value.
+If a TWT requesting STA has transmitted a frame soliciting a response that contains a Next TWT value and the STA is in a Power Save mode, the STA shall remain in the awake state following the transmission until it receives a response from the TWT responding STA that contains a non-zero (#3356) Next TWT value.
+The TWT responding STA shall assume that the TWT requesting STA is in the doze state if the TWT requesting STA is in a Power Save mode, the TWT SP has ended and the TWT responding STA has not received a frame from the TWT requesting STA that solicits a response that contains a non-zero (#3356) Next TWT value.
+If a TWT responding STA receives a TWT Information frame from a TWT requesting STA with the Next TWT Request subfield equal to 1, then the TWT responding STA shall queue for transmission a TWT Information frame that contains a non-zero Next TWT value corresponding to the TWT Identifier of the received TWT Information frame and shall assume that the TWT requesting STA is in the awake state until the TWT responding STA has transmitted the frame containing the non-zero Next TWT value.

-A TWT peer STA may include a non-zero Next TWT value in any TACK or STACK or BAT frame that is transmitted as a response to a TWT STA.
+A TWT responding STA may include a non-zero Next TWT value in any TACK or STACK or BAT frame that is transmitted as a response to a TWT requesting STA.

-The initial TWT SP start time is contained in the TWT field of the element. (#3799)
+The TWT responding STA shall include the initial TWT SP start time for an explicit TWT agreement in the Target Wake Time field of the TWT element which contains a value of Accept TWT in the TWT Setup Command field, a value of 0 in the Implicit bit and the TWT Identifier value corresponding to that TWT agreement in the TWT Identifier subfield. (#3799)

-An AP TWT initiation frame indicates the start time for a series of TWT SPs corresponding to a single TWT Identifier if the Implicit bit of the TWT element in the frame is equal to 1.
-The start time of the series indicates the beginning time of the first TWT SP in the series.
-Subsequent TWT SPs start times are determined by adding the value of TWT Wake Interval to the current TWT SP start time. (#3799) Implicit TWT operation
+(#3799) Implicit TWT operation

 The TWT values for an implicit(#3471) TWT are periodic.
-A TWT STA operating with an implicit(#3471) TWT agreement shall determine the next TWT SP start time by adding the value of TWT Wake Interval associated with this TWT agreement to the value of the start time of the current TWT SP.
+A TWT requesting STA operating with an implicit(#3471) TWT agreement shall determine the next TWT SP start time by adding the value of TWT Wake Interval associated with this TWT agreement to the value of the start time of the current TWT SP.